-So-called "Uber" plants for the study were generously provided by Duarte Nurseries and were planted in late April, 2017 (due to the presence of wet soils) at the UC Davis field site.
-These large "Uber" plant are growing rapidly and should allow for rapid establishment of plants in the field trial, enabling experimentation to proceed as planned starting in the spring of 2018.
-An APHIS to allow the field use of P. phytofirmans apparently will require us to demonstrate the presence of microorganisms closely related to P. phytofirmans in California are nearby states.
-We thus are in the process of collecting plant and soil samples which will be interrogated for the presence of full-length 16S ribosomal RNA genes identical to are very closely related to that of P. phytofirmans.
-Samples of rhizosphere material as well as macerated roots, and separately soil, are being plated onto media differentially selected for various Burkholderia and Paraburkholderia species.
-The identity of the many colonies recovered on the selective medium is being investigated by bulk harvesting of all of the bacteria recovered from selective medium plates followed by bulk isolation of DNA, and amplification of full-length 16S rRNA genes using universal primers.
-The mixture of full-length 16S rRNA amplicons are being assessed by PacBio sequencing at the University of California, Davis genome Center, DNA technologies Core.
+To obtain an APHIS to allow the field use of P. phytofirmans we had to demonstrate the presence of microorganisms closely related to P. phytofirmans in California or nearby states.
+We thus collected 82 plant and soil samples from various sites in Solano, Yolo, Nevada, and Sutter counties which were interrogated for the presence of full-length bacterial 16S ribosomal RNA genes identical that were very closely related (>99.5%) to that of P. phytofirmans.
+Samples of rhizosphere material as well as macerated roots, and separately soil, were plated onto media differentially selective for various Burkholderia and Paraburkholderia species.
+The identity of the many colonies recovered on the selective medium was investigated by bulk harvesting of all of the bacteria recovered from selective medium plates followed by bulk isolation of DNA, and amplification of full-length 16S rRNA genes using universal primers.
+The mixture of full-length 16S rRNA amplicons were assessed by PacBio sequencing at the University of California, Davis genome Center, DNA technologies Core.
+Of a total of about 7000 full-length 16S RNA gene sequences, obtained 12 were found to be nearly identical in sequence to that of Paraburkholderia phytofirmans PsJN.
+A permit was therefore granted for its field use.